About the St. Lawrence Global Observatory

 Its concept makes it possible to maximize the benefits of data collection by integrating multidisciplinary data from multiple partners on a single web portal, thus promoting data discovery and re-use.
 SLGO actually counts 46 members and is recognized throughout the world.

 The St. Lawrence Global Observatory, incorporated under Part III of the Companies Act (Quebec), is a not-for-profit organization in accordance with the Income Tax Act.
-Its objective is to establish and operate an autonomous centre for the integration and dissemination of data and information about the St. Lawrence’s global system.
+Its objective is to establish and operate an autonomous center for the integration and dissemination of data and information about the St. Lawrence’s global system.

 A significant amount of information regarding the entire St. Lawrence – Great Lakes ecosystem is produced on a continuous basis by various organizations operating within the territory (ministries, research organizations, management organizations, etc.).
 It is therefore necessary to have an efficient and enabling infrastructure to best access and make use of this vast information inheritance.

-In that respect, the SLGO’s mission is to promote and facilitate accessibility, dissemination and exchange of official and quality data as well as electronic information regarding the St. Lawrence ecosystem through the consolidation and networking of various producers and data-producing organizations in order to meet both their needs and those of users, and also to improve knowledge and help decision-making in areas such as public safety, climate change, transportation, resource management and biodiversity conservation.
+In that respect, SLGO’s mission is to promote and facilitate accessibility, dissemination and exchange of official and quality data as well as electronic information regarding the St. Lawrence ecosystem through the consolidation and networking of various producers and data-producing organizations in order to meet both their needs and those of users, and also to improve knowledge and help decision-making in areas such as public safety, climate change, transportation, resource management and biodiversity conservation.

 Access to information highlighted by the SLGO also offers development opportunities geared toward public and private sectors of derived products and services, consequently generating considerable socio-economic benefits.